Salem Chapel, East Budleigh: Architecture

 The chapel is built in stone which has been rendered, and has a slate roof.
 It is a square building with a vestry projecting at right angles from the rear of the right side.
 The roof is hipped on all sides.
 There are two doors in the entrance face which bears a limestone plaque inscribed "Salem chapel, built 1719" and a sill inscribed "enlarged 1836".
 There are two windows on each side and another two windows on the back wall.
 Internally, over the entrance is a gallery which was part of the original building, and on each side are galleries added in 1836.
 In the centre of the original gallery is an 18th-century clock.
 The preaching desk dates probably from the late 19th century as do the benches, and there are some 18th-century box pews in the galleries.
 The ceiling is vaulted and is supported by a central steel post.
 The former central post had been iron but this was replaced during the restoration.

 The separate assembly room has a rectangular plan and under it is a basement.
 On its long face is a door between two sash windows.
 There is another sash window on the left end, and on the right end is a door leading to the basement.
 The boundary wall is constructed in rubble and brick.
 On the front wall are two gate piers between which are cast iron double gates and a wrought iron overthrow.
 The overthrow is decorated with scrolls and at its top is a lamp holder.

 Present day

-Today, the chapel hosts a wide variety of events, including concerts, open days, and occasional services of worship.
-It is available to hire and is licensed for religious marriages.
-It may also be used for blessing ceremonies following civil marriages.
+Having been closed for the last few years, the chapel opened in August 2023 as the East Budleigh Heritage Centre, under licence from the Historic Chapels Trust, and will host a series of exhibitions on local history, wildlife and landscapes as well as food and other produce during the latter part of 2023.